Thibault-GILLARD/Blue_Robot_2022/README.md

 A graphical user interface has been created in python to get to grips with the robot and quickly understand the different functions.

-TheGUI is based on the kivy library which you need to add to your environment:
+The GUI is based on the kivy library which you need to add to your environment:
 * with pip
   ```cmd
   pip install Kivy